 Every year on the 29th of June, thousands of locals and a handful of lucky tourists climb a mountain in La Rioja, Spain, and throw wine on each other.

-The day is St Peter’s Feast Day, though you’d be lucky to find a local who could tell you so, and the event is known around these parts as La Batalla de Vino de Haro, or the Wine Fight.
+The is St Peter’s Feast Day, though you’d be lucky to find a local who could tell you so.
+And the event is known around these parts as La Batalla de Vino de Haro, or the Wine Fight.

 The wine fight starts the night before, on the evening of the 28th.
-This is the biggest party night that Haro sees, and includes the whole town in the streets, from children to grandparents, partying the night away in the town’s streets, bars and town squares.
+This is the biggest party night that Haro sees.
+It includes the whole town in the streets, from children to grandparents, partying the night away in the town’s streets, bars and town squares.

-After a few hours the fight descends the mountain and moves into the town, where the only battling is done with traditional dances and general revelry – the kind that can only be induced by hours of red wine incidentally pouring down one’s throat.
+After a few hours the fight descends the mountain and moves into the town, where the only fight is done with traditional dances – the kind that can only be induced by hours of red wine pouring down one’s throat.

 So don’t miss your chance to take part of the Batalla del Vino en Haro!!
 More than just a wine throwing party, the wine fight a.k.a Batalla del Vino is considered as a National Interest Party here in Spain: it means you are not only supposed to be there, you HAVE to!

 And remember this is an exclusive party which takes places nowhere else than in Haro, La Rioja, Spain !